galaxyproject/galaxy-hub/content/data-libraries/index.md

 Select files you want to import.
 You can set `Type` and `Genome` if applicable.
 ![file import](./file-import.png)

 Select folders to be imported.
-You can choose whether to `preserve directory structure` (otherwise it fill be flattened) and if you want to `link instead of copying`.
+You can choose whether to `preserve directory structure` (otherwise it will be flattened) and if you want to `link instead of copying`.
 Talk to your administrator whether to use linking to files instead of copying - it depends on your file preservation policy.
 ![folder import](./folder-import.png)

 <div class="alert alert-warning trim-p" role="alert">